3.a. Features and components

 An integrated DRV8835 dual motor driver on the Zumo Shield drives the Zumo’s two micro metal gearmotors.
 Four Arduino pins are used to control the driver:

-The ZumoMotors library provides functions that allow you to easily control the motors, and it can optionally take care of flipping a direction signal for you if you accidentally soldered in a motor backwards.
+ZumoMotors object in the Zumo Shield Arduino library provides functions that allow you to easily control the motors, and it can optionally take care of flipping a direction signal for you if you accidentally soldered in a motor backwards.

 The Zumo Shield comes with a buzzer that can be used to generate simple sounds and music (for example, you could use it to produce an audible countdown at the beginning of a sumo match).
 The buzzer control line is labeled BZ on the shield; if you alternate between driving it high and low at a given frequency, the buzzer will produce sound at that frequency.

-The ZumoBuzzer library uses hardware PWM to play notes on the buzzer, with digital pin 3 (OC2B) on an Arduino Uno or an older Arduino, or with digital pin 6 (OC4D) on an Arduino Leonardo.
+ZumoBuzzer object in the Zumo Shield Arduino library uses hardware PWM to play notes on the buzzer, with digital pin 3 (OC2B) on an Arduino Uno or an older Arduino, or with digital pin 6 (OC4D) on an Arduino Leonardo or A-Star 32U4 Prime.
 A jumper is provided to connect the BZ input to the appropriate Arduino output, as detailed in Section 3.c.

 Front expansion area